rskuipers/vagrant/README.md

 # Vagrant Development Setup

-This is a vagrant development setup that I use for developing websites.
+This is a vagrant development setup that I use for, well... development.
 It's an easy boilerplate to start from.

 ## Packages

 - Ubuntu 14.04
 - nginx
-- PHP5.5
+- PHP 5.5
 - MySQL
 - Mailcatcher
 - n98-magerun